 The June holidays are upon us.
 That does add some anxiety to parents as they wonder how to keep their children engaged for 5 to 6 weeks.
 Most would have planned ahead and signed them up for several activities.
 My grand-daughter started Pre-Nursery classes in January this year and although I was skeptical and thought it was too early for her to go to school, school has taught her many things and she enjoys it very much.
-In many ways, she is now ready to take instructions and assist in activities with adult supervision.
+In many ways, she is now ready to take instructions and assist in certain activities with adult supervision.

 STEP 1.
 Choosing the Recipe

 I chose a recipe which bakes something which a toddler can identify with, viz cupcakes or muffins.
 Talk with toddler about what you are baking.
 Show her a photo.

 It helps when the recipe involves several steps which a toddler can take part in as this keeps her attention.
 As I was planning to bake with my grand-daughter this idea came to me.
 I read and comprehended the recipe first.
 Then, I converted the chosen recipe into a pictorial one.
 The ingredients appear on the left side whilst the method for each group of ingredients appears on the right.
 It was unnecessary to write out the full method as my toddler is too young to read.

 Doing this also helps me, the “teacher”.
 So much easier to read and check!

 HINT: I had used this method of converting simple recipes into pictorial recipes when I first start training new helpers who don’t have a good command of English.

 STEP 2.
 Gather all the utensils and ingredients.